sh1zen/wp-optimizer/README.md

 **WP Optimizer - Extra Features**

 * ***Server Info:*** a detailed useful information about your server, databse, php and WordPress
+* ***Dashboard installation size:*** a useful tool to know the size of your WordPress installation, to disable it go to settings

 **Note**